UoB-COMSM0166/2025-group-10/README.md

 ### Requirements

 - 15% ~750 words
 - Use case diagrams, user stories.
 Early stages design.
 Ideation process.
 How did you decide as a team what to develop?
+- Our game is called "Up up Angels", originally inspired by NS-Shaft, which focuses on jumping down.
+However, while working on our game demo, we noticed a small angel illustration on a ruler and felt it would be a perfect fit for our main character.
+This led us to redesign the concept—since our protagonist is an angel, we decided to have him jump upwards instead.
+Only upon successfully completing the game does the angel grow wings and ascend to heaven, reinforcing the sense of achievement and aligning with the overall theme of the game.

 ### Design